Houston, Texas, 1965

 Frequently Asked Questions

 - When will Free Fall release?
-Fall 2017.
+Early 2018.
 Join the Fly Me to the Moon series mailing list for the precise date when we have it.

 - How long is Free Fall?
 Approximately 70K, right on the line between long category and short single title length.
 In the context of the series, it’s a little longer than Star Dust and a little shorter than Earth Bound.